Last visit: April 23, 2023

 NEIGHBORHOOD 7/10 (with a sigh)

 Suburban parks normally get killed here.
-My personal ethos says this should be a 5 max given that it’s a completely planned community owned partially by the Atlanta Braves for the sole purpose of revenue maximization.
+My personal ethos says this should be a 4 max given that it’s a completely planned community owned partially by the Atlanta Braves for the sole purpose of revenue maximization.
 But were I to base this solely on how much fun I’ve had on game days, this would likely be a 9 or 10.
 So I settled on a 7.
+And in all honesty, that’s probably too low.

 The Battery works on game day and keeps getting better every year I return; the place has now rounded into form.
 It’s as authentic as Universal CityWalk or Downtown Disney, but it’s very much oriented to baseball and baseball fans.
 Some places are more upscale but nothing is snooty.
 It’s all designed for good sized crowds seeking a good time who share a communal love of baseball/The Braves.
 There are now 17 different places to grab a bite and a drink in this “neighborhood” which rivals many ballpark scenes.
 It’s all open carry meaning you can walk around with your beer.
 And when you talk about seamless transition from neighborhood to ballpark, it doesn’t get much more seamless than this one; the inside and outside often merge as one.